quadvvvv/ModelEarth-feed/README.md

 ## Features

-&#9658; &nbsp; Play/Pause: Easily start and pause the video playback with a single click.
+&#9658; &nbsp; Play/Pause: Easily start and pause the playback with a single click.
-&#9632; &nbsp; Stop: Stop the video playback and reset it to the beginning.
+&#9632; &nbsp; Stop: Stop the feed playback and reset it to the beginning.
 🔊 &nbsp; Volume Control: Adjust the volume level to your preference by increasing or decreasing the volume.
-🔇 &nbsp; Mute: Quickly mute or unmute the video's audio with the mute button.
+🔇 &nbsp; Mute: Quickly mute or unmute the feed's audio with the mute button.
 &#9970; &nbsp; Full-Screen: Enjoy your videos in full-screen mode for an immersive viewing experience.
-&#9202; &nbsp; Remaining Time: The video player displays the remaining time of the current video.
+&#9202; &nbsp; Remaining Time: The feed player will display the remaining time of the current feed.
-&#9654;&#9664; &nbsp;Navigation: Seamlessly navigate to the next or previous video in the playlist.
+&#9654; &nbsp;Navigation: Seamlessly navigate to the next or previous item in the playlist.
-&#128250; &nbsp; Play by URL: Paste a valid video URL to play a video directly from the web.
+&#128250; &nbsp; Play by URL: Paste a feed URL to play any valid feed format directly from the web.
+(Coming soon)

 ## New UI and Controls